The Bourne Supremacy

 Is it any good?

-The Bourne Supremacy is a smooth thriller for grown-ups.
-That means it has lots of chase scenes and action scenes but the mood is dark, even grim.
+The Bourne Supremacy is a smooth thriller for grown-ups with lots of chase scenes and action scenes, but the mood is dark, even grim.
 The dialogue is smart but not smart-alecky.
 Instead of flashy fights where one dazzling kick to the throat knocks the bad guy out, the battles are messy and breathless and brutal.
 The chase scenes are like extreme bumper cars.
 And the primary pleasure is not some big triumph, just the fun of seeing smart people outsmarted.

 Allen strides around in long, cool, black Matrix-style coats and Damon is nicely inexorable and relentless.
 Julia Stiles adds punch as Bourne's former liaison.
 She explains how the special operatives worked: "They don't make mistakes.
 They don't do random."
 When asked who is assigning Bourne's targets, she says, "Scary version?
 He is."
 Damon gets to do more action than acting, but delivers a good performance.
 And the last exchange of dialogue tops it all off nicely.

 Families can talk about...

 Families can talk about how The Bourne Supremacy compares with the first film in the triolgy, The Bourne Identity.
 Is it as thrilling?
 How does Bourne grow or change from the first film to the second?